adamb/koki/README.md

 > gcloud alpha functions deploy helloGET --stage-bucket koki-staging --trigger-http

+That worked!
 So the file needs to be called index.js and the name of the function needs to match the deploy name.
+Now change the function name to kokiGET and deploy.

 > gcloud alpha functions deploy kokiGET --stage-bucket koki-staging --trigger-http

-That worked!
+Why does the output say gcf-streaming?

+> gcloud alpha functions deploy kokiHttp --stage-bucket koki-staging --trigger-http

 ## Step 1